the #NOMADNOMORE vision:

 • App developers

-• Researcher/data wizards
+• Researchers/data wizards

 • UX designer or app designers